by Johnathan Arnold

 To feel like "part of the family," people must be comfortable and secure.

-Growing up, visiting my uncle’s house was always exciting because there were fun things to do!
+Growing up, visiting my uncle’s house was always exciting because there were fun things to do.
 If you have the space, buy a game table.
 If you have a backyard, invest in a large grill, fire pit, and patio chairs for a summer get-together with friends.
-After refinishing my basement with my youth group in mind, they are now asking when they can come over to play ping pong or just hang out.
+After refinishing my basement with my youth group in mind, they asked me when they could come over to play ping pong or just hang out.
 Create smart opportunities, and you will no longer have to pull teeth to introduce a home Bible study.

 Stock your cupboards with food that people like.
 When the three messengers arrived at Abraham's abode, "Abraham went quickly into the tent to Sarah and said, 'Quick!
 Three seahs of fine flour!
 Knead it, and make cakes.'
 And Abraham ran to the herd and took a calf, tender and good, and gave it to a young man, who prepared it quickly.
 Then he took curds and milk and the calf that he had prepared, and set it before them" (Genesis 18:1-8).

 Good hospitality requires us to be prepared.
 Bake a dessert, or mix up some iced tea in advance.
-My young people sometimes drop by on short notice, so I’ve learned to have plenty of pizza, cheese fries, and ice cream on stock.
+We have people sometimes drop by on short notice, so we've learned to have plenty of pizza, cheese fries, and ice cream on stock.
 When we take notice of what people like to eat and are intentional about having it for them when they come, it makes a clear statement that we really care and that we want them to be there.

 Don't try to be a sous chef.
 Chicken Marsala looks nice on the plate, but everyone sighs with relief when they can pronounce the entrée.
 There are appropriate times to have a beautiful spread, but it soon becomes a burdensome expectation for the woman of the house when hospitality is a week-by-week activity.
 Most people are thrilled with a juicy cheeseburger and french fries.